JonathanDZ/CS61B/proj2/gitlet-design.md

 - public static void commit(String commitMessage);
   - setup time & message, copy the parent commit, then link the parent and child
   - add or update the files in `stagedForAddition` area
-  - romove the files in `stagedForRemoval` area
+  - remove the files in `stagedForRemoval` area
   - reset `stagedForAddition` and `stagedForRemoval` area
-  - set `HEAD` pointer point to the new commit.
+  - set `HEAD` pointer point to the new commit. (find a bug here!)
+    - should also set current branch pointer points to new commit
   - edge cases:
     - if `stagedForAddition` and `stagedForRemoval` are both empty, print `No changes added to the commit`
 - public static void rm(String fileName);